-The purpose of this site is to teach the first principles of freedom, found in two volumes: our common law (a slice of the unwritten laws of nature) and our Bible (the written laws of Nature's God).
+The purpose of this site is to advance the first principles of the only remedy for lawlessness, namely, the true law, found in two volumes: our common law (a slice of the unwritten laws of nature) and our Bible (the written laws of Nature's God).
 The observations and works on this site are those of Brent Allan Winters.

 Inn Church maintains this website.

 Show me your lawgiver, and I will show you your god.

 Throughout history, whoever or whatever a man looks to as his final arbiter of right and wrong in individual instances, from whose decision there is no appeal, mankind has called a lawgiver or in more recent English, a god.

 He who does not willingly speak the truth, when law entitles the hearer to it, is a betrayer of the truth.

 The brooding omnipresence of the law, says Justice Joseph Story, comprises its utterly inescapable consequences.

 Wherever Scripture is known, it reformeth all things and setteth everything in order.

 [T]he Supreme Being...created matter out of nothing, He impressed certain principles upon the matter, from which it can never depart… This will of [man’s] Maker is called the law of nature…